 Allied planners argued on whether it was necessary to recapture the Philippines.
 The decision was made to go ahead both because the Philippines had been closely connected to America and the fact that the Philippines would make an excellent base for the attack on the Japanese home islands.

 The decision was made to attack the Island of Leyte first.
 The first landing took place on October 20, 1944.
-The Japanese hoped to stop the American landing with naval forces, but had severely underestimated the strength of the American forces who in a series of battles called the Battle of Leyte Gulf, totally defeated the Japanese forces so decisively that the Japanese navy was never again able to take part in a major naval battle.
-The landing were successful and the US Sixth Army moved inward and capture the island.
+The Japanese hoped to stop the American landing with naval forces but had severely underestimated the strength of the American troops who in a series of battles called the Battle of Leyte Gulf, totally defeated the Japanese forces so decisively that the Japanese navy was never again able to take part in a major naval battle.
+The landing was successful, and the US Sixth Army moved inward and captured the island.
 The Filipino guerrillas did their part harassing the Japanese troops and capturing key bridges.
-The US made another landing at Ormoc Bay and thus cut of Japanese troops.
+The US made another landing at Ormoc Bay and thus cut off Japanese troops.

-On December 15th American forces made a landing on Mindaro.
-The island was lightly defended and despite Kamikaze attacks on the landing zone, the Americans with Philippine help quickly captured the island and established an important air base there.
+On December 15th American forces made a landing on Mindoro.
+The island was lightly defended, and despite Kamikaze attacks on the landing zone, the Americans with Philippine help quickly captured the island and established an important air base there.

 Allied forces landed on the south of Lingayen Gulf on the island of Luzon on January 9, 1945.
 Over 175,000 troops landed and quickly moved inward and captured Clarke Field.
 Forces landed on the Bataan Peninsula while a second group parachuted south of Manila.
-On February 3, 1945 forces entered the city of Manila.
-The Japanese fought back stubbornly and despite overwhelming force it took until March 3rd for the city of Manila.
+On February 3, 1945, troops entered the city of Manila.
+The Japanese fought back stubbornly, and despite overwhelming force, it took until March 3rd for the city of Manila to be freed.